 Full, Free Records Coverage for New York Passengers

-With this addition, the Ellis Island website now offers full coverage of New York’s era as a major port of immigration, 1820 to 1957.
+The Ellis Island website offers full coverage of New York’s era as a major port of immigration, 1820 to 1957.

 “These records are going to open up opportunity for so many people who visit.
 I can’t wait,” Schalk says.